krb5/krb5/doc/rst_source/krb_admins/database.rst

   propagation fails to connect for some reason, the process on the slave may hang waiting for it, and will need to be restarted.
 - The master and slave must be able to initiate TCP connections in both directions, without an intervening NAT.
-They must also be able to communicate over IPv4, since MIT's kprop and RPC code does not currently support IPv6.

 Sun/MIT incremental propagation differences